Updated 4 months ago

 What are ‘Connectors’ in Power Automate?

 Power Automate comprises a range of collaborative services that are referred to as ‘Connectors’.
 They are needed to establish connections with various external services and databases.
 By utilizing them, we can easily integrate with different applications and functionalities within Power Automate.
+Additionally, as Microsoft phases out Office 365 connectors in Teams and other services, you can use workflow connectors as alternatives for popular tasks, such as the Webhook connector for integrating with external systems, receiving SharePoint news in Teams channels, etc.

 Connections with the required connectors could be made while using every new action/trigger during the flow construction itself.
 You shall check the connections that you’ve made by clicking on the Connections section within the Data tab on Power Automate’s home page.